Joe Poirier

-John Joseph Poirier (born July 30, 1937) was an all-star and Grey Cup champion football player in the CFL for twelve years with the Ottawa Rough Riders.
+John Joseph Poirier (July 30, 1937 – December 22, 2021) was an all-star and Grey Cup champion football player in the CFL for twelve years with the Ottawa Rough Riders.

 He played as a defensive back for the Riders and was a part of three Grey Cup winning teams and was a 5-time Eastern all-star.
 He never missed a game in the 12 years he played.